Grasshopper-Tekla Live Link

 Tip

-- If working with concrete and things seem sluggish, disable pour management in Tekla Structures (set XS_ENABLE_POUR_MANAGEMENT to FALSE) for improved performance when modifying geometry.
+- If working with concrete and modifications seem sluggish, disable pour management in Tekla Structures (set XS_ENABLE_POUR_MANAGEMENT to FALSE) for improved performance when modifying geometry.

 Limitations

-Bolts and welds cannot be inserted directly from Grasshopper using these components.
+- Bolts cannot be inserted directly from Grasshopper using these components.
 But they can be inserted from Grasshopper as part of a Tekla custom component or plugin.
+Try e.g. the "Auto bolt" component in Tekla.